microsoft/macos-cookbook/README.md

 ### Xcode

+Installs Xcode 9.1 and simulators for iOS 10 and iOS 11.
+Check out the documentation for the Xcode resource if you need more flexibility.

 **Usage:** `include_recipe::xcode`
-**Description:** Installs Xcode 9.2 and simulators for iOS 10 and iOS 11.
-Uses the `xcode-install` gem.

 | Attribute Used                                                | Default value |
 |---------------------------------------------------------------|---------------|